 What you get for free: With Dropbox Basic account you get 2GB free, though this can be boosted by referring others to Dropbox.
 For every person who signs up via your referral link, you'll both get an extra 500MB, up to a maximum of 16GB (not including the free 2GB).

-If you pay: You can upgrade to Dropbox Plus for £7.99/month, which gives you 2TB of storage, or Dropbox Professional for £16.58/month, which gets you 3TB.
+If you pay: You can upgrade to Dropbox Plus for £7.99/month, which gives you 2TB of storage, Dropbox Family for £13.99/month, which gives you 2TB for up to six users or Dropbox Professional for £16.58/month, which gets you 3TB.
 Compare this with others.

-All BT broadband customers – standard or Infinity – get some storage space with BT Cloud.
+All existing BT broadband customers who registered with BT Cloud before 26 October 2022 get some 'free' online storage space – sadly it is no longer offered to new customers.
 Given that BT captures around a third of the UK's broadband market, that's a lot of customers with free storage to take advantage of (and not many know about it).

 What you get for free: You get either 10GB, 200GB or 1,000GB depending on your broadband package.
 To find out your allowance, log into My BT and click on the 'Manage BT Cloud' button under 'Your included extras'.